zeta-chain/protocol-contracts/docs/src/contracts/zevm/CoreRegistry.sol/contract.CoreRegistry.md

 |`value`|`bytes`|The new value for the metadata|

-### _propagateContractRegistration
+### _broadcastContractRegistration

-Propagates contract registration to all satellite registries
+Broadcast contract registration to all satellite registries

 address_ The address of the contract